mmichlin66/mimbl/README.md

 Mimbl provides all the standard React-style functionality that developers expect from component authoring libraries: declarative laying out of HTML structure, function- and class-based components, references, error boundaries, lazy-loading, etc. In addition to this functionality Mimbl provides the following unique features:

 - Components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
-- Build in mechanism for initiating component updates by triggering state changes.
+- Built-in mechanism for initiating component updates by triggering state changes.
 - Partitioning components into multiple independently updatable areas just by using rendering methods.
 - Custom HTML and SVG attributes defined by developers and supported via handler objects.
 - Service publish/subscribe mechanism.
-- Mimcss library for style definitions.
+- [Mimcss](https://mmichlin66.github.io/mimcss/guide/introduction.html) library for style definitions.

 ## Usage
 The Mimbl library provides a custom JSX factory function called `jsx`.
 In order for this function to be invoked by the TypeScript compiler, the tsconfig.json file must have the following option: